VENOMREC: Cross-Modal Interactive Poisoning for Targeted Promotion in Multimodal LLM Recommender Systems: Conclusion

 \section{Conclusion}

 In this work, we formalise and investigate the threat of cross-modal interactive poisoning against MLLM-based Recommender Systems.
-Our study reveals a fundamental security paradox in content-grounded recommendation: while cross-modal consensus typically serves as a natural defense that anchors semantic reasoning against unimodal noise, it simultaneously introduces a critical vulnerability when an adversary can synchronize perturbations across modalities.
-We propose \ATK, a framework that leverages coordinated textual and visual perturbations to establish a stable malicious consensus within the fusion mechanism to expose this risk.
-By leveraging Exposure Alignment to identify high-exposure hotspots and Cross-modal Interactive Perturbation to exploit the model's internal attention mechanisms, \ATK effectively steers the victim model’s fused representations without compromising overall recommendation utility.
-Extensive evaluations on three real-world datasets demonstrate that our approach consistently outperforms existing interaction-level and unimodal baselines, achieving a substantial mean ER@20 of 0.73 and maintaining effectiveness even in challenging zero-shot scenarios.
+Our study reveals a fundamental security paradox in content-grounded recommendation: while cross-modal consensus typically serves as a natural defence that anchors semantic reasoning against unimodal noise, it simultaneously introduces a critical vulnerability when an adversary can synchronise perturbations across modalities.
+We propose \ATK, a framework that leverages coordinated textual and visual perturbations to establish a stable malicious consensus within the fusion mechanism, thereby exposing this risk.
+By leveraging Exposure Alignment to identify high-exposure hotspots and Cross-modal Interactive Perturbation to exploit the model's internal attention mechanisms, \ATK~effectively and stealthily steers the victim model’s fused representations without compromising overall recommendation utility.
+Extensive evaluations on four real-world datasets demonstrate that our approach consistently outperforms existing interaction-level and unimodal baselines, achieving a substantial mean ER@20 of 0.73 and maintaining effectiveness even in challenging Zero-Shot scenarios.

 Our findings challenge the prevailing assumption that multimodal integration inherently enhances system robustness.
 Instead, we demonstrate that the very fusion mechanism designed for resilience can be repurposed to amplify malicious signals.
-We hope this work serves as a foundation for the community to re-examine the security landscape of MLLM-RecSys and inspires the development of next-generation defences that account for cross-modal adversarial alignment.
+We hope this work serves as a foundation for the community to re-examine the security landscape of MLLM-RecSys under realistic poisoning threats and inspires the development of next-generation defences that account for cross-modal adversarial alignment.